Skip to content

 Tommy, Bristol

 15-year old Tommy was with his friends when he witnessed a stabbing.
 He saw a boy staggering from injury and two men run off into a car.
 One of his friends started filming on a phone, but Tommy offered to help and called the ambulance.
 He started to apply pressure to the victim’s wound and kept reassuring him he would be okay.
 Tommy followed the first-aid steps he had learnt at a StreetDoctors session, and the police and paramedics said this might be why the boy is still alive today.
 Afterwards, he said “I really like helping people.”
-(Name changed)

 After a StreetDoctors training session…